InzynierDomu/LoRaWAN_meto_station/README.md

   - [Software upload](#software-upload)

 ## About
+End device to measure air temperature, humidity, pressure, and light intense, and send to TTN.
 More information for this project you will find in this [note](http://www.inzynierdomu.pl/lora-i-lorawan-czesc-3/)
 ## Scheme
 ![alt text](http://www.inzynierdomu.pl/wp-content/uploads/2020/12/schemat_mkr_meteo.png)
 ### Part list: